photo by: Paul LAndry

 As far back as I can remember I've wanted to work in theater and television.
 And I have

 worked professionally since I was a teen.
-Beyond that, I've always been artistically driven...
+But I've always been artistically driven...

 I'm usually into it.